eschweitzer78/gps-design-systems-lwc/README.md

 1. Please [reach out](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) if you would like to install the `sfGpsDsFrGov` unlocked package in a production org.
 We would like to collect feedback and may be able to provide early adopter support.

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcAKIA0">this link</a> to install the `sfGpsDsUkGov` unlocked package in your production org (v1.4.0.4 released on 12/02/2025).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcAKIA0">this link</a> to install the `sfGpsDsUkGov` unlocked package for Omnistudio Managed Package Runtime in your production org (v1.4.0.4 released on 12/02/2025).
 Please [do let us know](https://github.com/eschweitzer78/gps-design-systems-lwc/discussions/categories/access-to-limited-prod-releases) when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.

 ## Support, security, contributions and code of conduct